 Marketing Creation: The Law and Intelligent Design (Cambridge Univ.
-Press, expected 2010).
+Press, 2012).

-Masters of Illusion: The Supreme Court and the Religion Clauses (NYU Press 2007) (Paperback edition scheduled Fall 2009).
+Masters of Illusion: The Supreme Court and the Religion Clauses (NYU Press 2007).

 Religion and the Law in American History, in The Columbia Guide to Religion in American History (Paul Harvey & Edward Blum, eds., Columbia Univ.
-Press, forthcoming 2009).
+Press, 2012).